premos712/SECRET-GWAS/README.md

 SECRET-GWAS is developed for Linux and has been tested on Ubuntu 20.04.
 Additionally, it currently only works on Azure machines (DCsv2 and DCsv3 have been tested) due to our usage of Open Enclave's attestation implementation that communicates with the <a href="https://github.com/microsoft/Azure-DCAP-Client/tree/master">Azure DCAP client</a>.
 The code can be modified to work on non-Azure machines by removing the attestation check in the DPI codebase (a single line of code).

-Use the installation script:
+Use the installation script (this can take up to 20 minutes):

 ```
 # For installation on Ubuntu 20.04.
 > ./install-20.04.sh
 ```

-Additionally, if you wish to run the demo you will need to install Hail.
+Additionally, if you wish to run the demo you will need to install Hail (this usually takes around 10 minutes.)

 ```
 # For the demo, install Hail and Hail dependencies.